Separation

 Bristol County Separation Attorney

 Not everyone is ready to jump straight into divorce when the going gets tough.
-If you want some time apart to collect your thoughts about whether you want to move forward with a divorce or attempt to reconcile with your partner, you can request a separate support action in Massachusetts.
+If you want some time apart to collect your thoughts about whether you want to move forward with a divorce or attempt to reconcile with your partner, you can request a separate support action in Bristol & Plymouth County, Massachusetts.

 The Law Offices of Rachel M. Matos can help you petition for legal separation and make sure your spousal and parental rights are not being infringed upon during the period of separation.

-Learn more about what a separate support action does and how you can file for one in Bristol County.
+Learn more about what a separate support action does and how you can file for one in Bristol County and Plymouth County, MA.
 Reach out to the Law Offices of Rachel M. Matos to get started.

 Any spouse may file for support if: